adjust/ios_sdk/doc/english/web_views.md

 }
 ```

-If you have access to the deeplink url in the webview, you can call the `appWillOpenUrl` method from the `Adjust` object from Javascript:
+If you have access to the deeplink url in the web view, you can call the `appWillOpenUrl` method from the `Adjust` object from Javascript:

 ```js
 Adjust.appWillOpenUrl(deeplinkUrl);